Web-Developers-of-A3/Introduction/README.md

 # Introduction

 Welcome to the organization of web developers at A3!
-Learn to code on the web
+Learn to code on the web with HTML, CSS, and Javascript.
+You'll be able to create your own websites, blogs, online presentations, and games on the web.
+The great benefit of working on the web is that it's so easy to share what you've made.
+Having a website makes you look ultra professional, and it looks great on your resume.
+If you made a game and want to share it, all you have to send a link.
+And because you're creating it with code, you have much greater flexibility with what you create.
+In this class, you'll learn valuable skills in programming and web sharing, plus open source web collaborating on Github.